 Several bills pending before the Pennsylvania General Assembly are meant to assist school administrators and school nurses.
-With the exception of one, all of the following bills have been passed by the Pennsylvania House with bipartisan support.
+Most of the following bills have been passed by the Pennsylvania House with bipartisan support.
 They are currently awaiting Senate approval.
+HB 2185, now Act 117, was passed in the Senate October 23 and signed by Governor Shapiro on October 29, 2024.

 HB 1084 / Ensuring Lifesaving Asthma Medication is Available for Students